-According to a recent study conducted by researchers from the University of Michigan, the periodic clearing of vegetation, be it via traditional lawnmower or industrious ruminant, from the broke city’s wealth of overgrown vacant lots may encourage the spread of hay fever-triggering ragweed pollen instead of keeping it in check.
+According to a study conducted by researchers from the University of Michigan, the periodic clearing of vegetation, be it via traditional lawnmower or industrious ruminant, from the broke city’s wealth of overgrown vacant lots may encourage the spread of hay fever-triggering ragweed pollen instead of keeping it in check.

-And as the study, published this month in the journal Urban Forestry and Urban Greening suggests, the most effective method of combating drippy, stuffed up noses and itchy eyes brought on by allergic rhinitis might be simply not mowing and permitting Mother Nature to reclaim the city's 114,033 forsaken parcels identified last month by the Detroit Blight Removal Task Force.
+And as the study, published in the journal Urban Forestry and Urban Greening suggests, the most effective method of combating drippy, stuffed up noses and itchy eyes brought on by allergic rhinitis might be simply not mowing and permitting Mother Nature to reclaim the city's 114,033 forsaken parcels identified last month by the Detroit Blight Removal Task Force.
 It’s either that or mow these so-called “pollen factories” on a much more frequent (i.e. monthly) basis.
 Considering Detroit’s dire financial situation, this probably won’t happen any time soon as such an effort would require the city to employ a small army of John Deere-riding ragweed eradicators.

 While the thought of letting ragweed grow uninterrupted instead of clearing it out may seem counterintuitive, taking the former approach might make the most sense in the long run.